allinbits/cosmos-cash/docs/architecture/adr-002-docs-structure.md

 ### Backwards Compatibility

-Once this ADR is implemented existing documentation will be migrated from existing sources that include:
+After this ADR is implemented, existing documentation will be migrated from existing sources that include:

 - Notion
 - Other Git repos